Ukrainian refugee crisis: Argentina

 In May 2022, the first private plane carrying refugees arriving under humanitarian visas arrived in Buenos Aires carrying 9 passengers.
 The Argentine government has stated its intent to continue such flights.

 Australia

 In the wake of the Russian invasion in February, Prime Minister Scott Morrison said that visa applications from Ukrainian nationals would be sent "to the top of the pile".
 Several Australians have opened their homes to host Ukrainian refugees, with more than 4,000 visas having been processed.
 On 20 March, the federal government announced that Ukrainians who arrive or are already in the country will be allowed temporary humanitarian visas, which allows them to work, study, and access healthcare.
-By 20 March, about 5,000 Ukrainians have been granted visas to travel to Australia, and 750 have arrived.
+By 20 March, about 5,000 Ukrainians had been granted visas to travel to Australia, and 750 have arrived.

 Brazil

 On 3 March, Brazil announced that Ukrainians would receive humanitarian visas as refugees, with a period of 5 months to apply for asylum.
 The country has around 600,000 people of Ukrainian descent, about 38,000 of whom live in Prudentópolis, according to the Ukrainian-Brazilian Central Representation.
 From 3 February until 19 March, Brazil had received almost 900 Ukrainian refugees according to Brazilian police.
 On 22 March, the country's police reported that 1,100 Ukrainians had landed in Brazil up to that date.